Clustering of DESI galaxies split by thermal Sunyaev-Zeldovich effect: Data

 The Atacama Cosmology Telescope \citep[ACT;][]{ACT-design,ACT} was a ground-based cosmic microwave background (CMB) experiment.
 Compared to the space-based {\it Planck} mission \citep{planck_overview}, it has higher resolution and lower instrumental noise, but a smaller sky fraction and fewer frequency bands (which makes component separation harder).
 ACT's advantages enable smaller-scale Sunyaev-Zeldovich measurements, which can be combined with robust larger-scale results from {\it Planck}.

-We use the thermal Sunyaev-Zeldovich Compton $y$ parameter map from ACT Data Release 6 \citep{ACT-maps-DR6}, which builds upon {\it Planck} data \citep{Planck-SZ-map}.
+We use the thermal Sunyaev-Zeldovich Compton $y$ parameter map from ACT Data Release 6 covering $\approx 13{,}000$~deg$^2$ \citep{ACT-component-separated-maps-DR6}, which builds upon {\it Planck} data \citep{Planck-SZ-map}.
 We rely on the accompanying noise simulations \citep{ACT-noise-simulations-DR6} to estimate the signal-to-noise ratio in our analysis.
+We primarily work in the $\approx 3{,}510$~deg$^2$ area of overlap between DESI DR1 LRG and ACT DR6 footprints.